Gengur123/Mr.-Roboger-s-Neighborhood/README.md

   }
 expected output: [ "0","1","2","3"]

-Test: "It should compare numbers in array and return true or false"(Has bugs?)
-Input = 3
+Test: "It should compare numbers in array and return true or false"() Input = 3
 Code:
   function numberConverter(numberInput) {